On minimal shapes and isoperimetric constants in hyperbolic lattices: Proofs

 \subsection{Acknowledgments}

-The authors would like to thank Annika Brockhaus and the authors of the Python code \cite{tiles} for helping producing the pictures.
+The authors are grateful to Russ Lyons for precious comments on a previous version of this manuscript.
+The authors would like to thank Annika Brockhaus and the authors of the Python library \cite{tiles} for helping producing the pictures, David Adame-Carillo for interesting discussion on the partitioning of the strips with maximum cardinality and Norbert Peyerimhoff for explaining his paper~\cite{keller2008geometric} to them.
 V.J. thanks GNAMPA.
 M.D'A.~is grateful to the Department of Mathematics of the University of Utrecht for excellent working conditions in the occasion of an invitation (November 2024), during which this work has been partly done.
-The authors also thank David Adame-Carillo for the interesting discussion on the partitioning of the strips with maximum cardinality.